sohaib730/Gaussian-Mixture-Model/README.md

 For our experiments we considered two data sets:
  1. Iris
  2. Glass Classification Dataset

-1. Results for Iris Dataset:
+# 1. GMM Density Estimation of Iris Dataset:
 First for each feature in Iris dataset, Gaussian mixture models (GMM) parameters are estimated by using two or three GMM components.
 The Number of components in GMM are determined by visualizing respective feature's histogram. usually for this dataset features, two components were enough.

 ![](Figures/Iris/Figure_1.png)